kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 ~~~

 **Track Priority**: The transmission priority of the subscription relative to all other active subscriptions within the session.
 The publisher SHOULD transmit *lower* values first during congestion.

+**Datagram Enabled**: A boolean (0 or 1) indicating whether the subscriber supports datagrams.
+If true, the publisher MUST NOT transmit GROUP_DROP messages and MAY transmit any GROUP via a datagram instead of a stream.

 **Group Order**: The transmission order of the Groups within the subscription.
 The publisher SHOULD transmit groups based on their sequence number in default (0), ascending (1), or descending (2) order.